Pepperoni Pizza Dip Recipe

 Can I make a vegetarian version?

-Absolutely.
-Skip the pepperoni and load up on vegetables instead: diced mushrooms (sauté them first to remove moisture), sliced black olives, diced green pepper, roasted red peppers, and artichoke hearts all work well.
+Sure.
+Skip the pepperoni and add more vegetables instead: diced mushrooms (sauté them first to eliminate moisture), sliced black olives, diced green peppers, roasted red peppers, and artichoke hearts.

 How long does this last at a party before it dries out?

-At room temperature, it stays good for about 2 hours before the edges start to dry and the center cools to a less-than-ideal temperature.
-After 2 hours, move leftovers to the fridge.
+It stays good for about 2 hours at room temperature, after which its edges will begin to dry and its center will have cooled to an undesirable temperature.
+After 2 hours, please put the leftovers in the fridge.

-If you’re planning a longer event, the slow cooker trick mentioned in the tips section is the right move — it keeps everything at serving temperature without drying out.
+For a longer event, consider using a slow cooker as mentioned in the tips section.
+It will keep everything at serving temperature and won’t dry anything out.

 Can I use different meats?

-Yes.
-Italian sausage (browned and drained), cooked and crumbled bacon, diced ham, or Canadian bacon all work here.
+Sure!
+Here we can use Italian sausage (browned and drained), cooked and crumbled bacon, diced ham, or Canadian bacon.

-The bake time isn’t long enough to cook raw protein safely.
+The bake time is too short to safely cook raw protein.

 Is this gluten-free?

-The dip itself is gluten-free — cream cheese, mozzarella, pizza sauce, and pepperoni don’t contain gluten (check your specific brand labels to confirm, as some pepperoni and pizza sauces contain additives).
-The dippers are where gluten comes in.
+The dip is gluten free as cream cheese, mozzarella cheese, pizza sauce, and pepperoni do not contain gluten (check your specific brand labels to confirm, as some pizza sauces and pepperoni may contain gluten).
+The dippers are where gluten is found.

 Ingredients